FX OPTIONS

 Use Cases for FX Options

-Here are four common use cases for building options into a business currency risk management program
+Here are four common use cases for integrating options into your currency risk management strategy

 • Protect and Participate